Nandaka/PixivUtil2/readme.txt

         - Copy the application `ffmpeg.exe` to your PixivUtil2 folder.
       - For Linux:
         - Install the package using your favorite package manager.
+  Q9.
+The downloaded images are corrupted, how to redownload it again?
+      - You can delete the download history in databases by manually delete the image id from databases (enter d, followed by 10).
+      - Or, you can set alwaysCheckFileSize = True and verifyimage = True in config.ini and retry the download.

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report bugs?
       - Please report any bug to https://github.com/Nandaka/PixivUtil2/issues.